RahinAshraf/Mockingbirds/README.md

 ## Possible known bugs

-- When planning a journey and entering starting/destination points, the list in the sumarry page is very rarely presented in the wrong order.
-This is possibly due to API calls, but we could not resolve this as it was not reproducible during testing.
+- When planning a journey and entering starting/destination points, the list in the summary page is very rarely presented in the wrong order.
+We suspect this is due to API calls, and we could not resolve it as was irreproducible during testing.

 ## Limitations

 - Due to Firebase,  it can take a while for data used in the 'favourites' and 'my journeys' screens to load and the colour of favourited cards to change.
-- When launching the application, it can take a while for the landing screen to load due to all of the API calls that need to be made initially.
+- When launching the application, it can take a while for the landing screen to load due to all of the API calls initially made.

 ## Future developments: